Last Updated on: September 21, 2023

 The world will change and not wait for us to adapt.
 If we have been doing the same task over and over for the last two years, take a hint and look for other growth opportunities.

 8. You are no longer effective in your job.

-This is somewhat related to personal growth.
 It is essential to consider whether you are still doing a good job for your employer’s requirements.